ItsSpicee/peprs/README.md

 The application will be statically deployed, so it is very important that the correct qt version is installed

 ## Setup a Git Repo on a Server
-The easiest way to do this is to use the Git GUI.
-You can clone an already existing repository to any other accessible location.
+This link shows how to setup a repo on a remote server: https://gist.github.com/joahking/780877 Some useful commands for this task:
-This link is an alternative command line method: https://gist.github.com/wlbr/1685405 Some useful commands for this task:
+`git remote -v` lists all of the current remotes setup for the repository `git remote rm remote-name` removes the remote "remote-name" from the repo `git remote new remote-name` adds a new remote called "remote-name" `git --bare init` create a bare repository
-`git remote -v` lists all of the current remotes setup for the repository `git remote rm remote-name` removes the remote "remote-name" from the repo `git remote new remote-name` adds a new remote called "remote-name" `git config --bool core.bare true` if cloned repo with git GUI, need to make sure it is configured as a bare repository
+`git config --bool core.bare true` configure repo as a bare repository

 ## Miscellaneous Resources
 Generating README Table of Contents: https://github.com/thlorenz/doctoc